 Are Verrucas Contagious?

-Yes, verrucae are contagious and can easily be spread in areas where people often have bare feet, such as at public swimming pools.
+Yes, verrucae are contagious and can easily spread in areas where people often have bare feet, such as public swimming pools.

-All of our procedures are carried out in highly clinical, sterilised operating rooms by doctors with many years’ experience following strict medical protocols.
-This means you can rest assured the procedure are very safe.
+All of our procedures are carried out in clinical, sterilised operating rooms by doctors with many years of experience both practising, and following strict medical protocols.
+This means you can rest assured that all of our procedures are very safe.

 Does Wart and Verruca Treatment Hurt?

 The level of comfort depends on the removal technique recommended.
 Laser removal is virtually pain-free.
 In more sensitive areas, it is described as feeling like the flick of an elastic band.
 If you’re having either excision removal or cryotherapy, the area will be numbed with a local anaesthetic to ensure you are comfortable.
 After treatment the skin left behind may be tender for a few days and will need to be covered.
 It’s also best to use a high-factor sunscreen on the area for six months, as it will be more sensitive to sunlight.